keithalewis/papers/um.md

 Since $A^c_t - A^p_t = S_t - k$ we have $V^c_0 - V^p_0 = c - p = S_0 - k ED_t$, where $c$ and $p$ are the value
 of the call and put at time 0.
 This result is independent of any (arbitrage-free) model.

+An American option with strike $k$ and expiration $t$ pays $A_\tau$ at a stopping time $\tau\le t$ at the discretion of the option holder.
+In the unified model this is represented by extending the sample space $\Omega$ to $\Omega\times (0,t]$.
+The point $(\omega,\tau)$ represents exercising at time $\tau$ when $\omega$ occurs.
+Note that the model does not assume the option is exercised at the "optimal" time.
+In practice, not every market paricipant does this.

+American options do not satisfy put-call parity in general.
+The exercise time of the put and the call are usually different.

 ### Zero Coupon Bond

 A _zero coupon bond_ pays one unit at maturity $u$.